andrewmcodes-archive/thrusters/README.md

 ### Common errors

 If you get an error that starts with `NameError: uninitialized constant MyAppName::Application::MyApplication` then check line 13 of `config/application.rb`.

-Additionally, you may need to run `bin/rails db:reset && bin/rails db:migrate`.
+This issue is mitigated if you name your app `MyNewApp` vs `my-new-app` or `my_new_app`.

-These are both known bugs and are being worked on!
+These are known bugs and are being worked on!

 ### Requirements